Expert Advice On Improving Your Home

 Look for an HVAC company that employs skilled technicians who have the necessary training and licenses.
 HVAC contractors in all states need to obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
 This certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 An individual must pass an exam (the type of exam depends on the type of equipment they intend to work with) to be certified by the EPA.
 All other licensing requirements are handled on a state-by-state basis.

 HVAC contractors are required to be licensed as specialty contractors in the state of Washington.
 Individuals must have a speciality HVAC license and may also require electrical or plumbing licensure depending on the type of job.
 Licensing is handled by the State Department of Labor and Industries, which requires contractors to be both bonded and insured.
 Also check a company's reviews and complaints on sites such as Google Reviews, Yelp, and the Better Business Bureau (BBB).
-Pick a company with great feedback and stories of satisfied customers.
+Pick a company with glowing feedback and good customer testimonials.

 Understand Work Details

-Always make sure you know the details of your project.
-For HVAC repairs, your provider should list which parts need replacement and why.
-Confirm that your technician will clean and test the full system after repairs are done to verify that it’s working properly.
-When getting a replacement, ask the contractor to explain the new HVAC system model, estimated installation time, brand, energy efficiency, and features.
-Before work begins, you should understand the process your provider will use to properly size the system for your home and the price you'll pay.
+Always make sure you understand the details of your project.
+When HVAC repairs are required, your provider should detail which parts require replacement and why.
+Confirm that your technician will clean and test your system after repairs are done to verify that it’s working properly.
+When replacing your HVAC, request that the installation company describe the new brand, estimated installation time, model, energy efficiency, and features.
+Before work starts, ask how your provider plans to accurately size the unit for your home and how much it will cost.

 Compare Warranties